 Freshness is the main reason.
-When you pick your produce right before you use it, as opposed to a month before it's going to be used, you can let it develop to their full ripeness and sweetness.
+When you pick your produce right before you use it, as opposed to a month before it’s going to be used, you can let it develop to its full ripeness and sweetness.

 Here are seven popular vegetables that you can easily grow in your backyard and have a fresh supply of produce during the season.

 Homegrown beet tastes several times better than the one bought from a grocery store.
 Beets are primarily a root crop.
 But you can use its top green leaves, also known as beet green, for cooking.
 These are tasty and nutritious.

 Beets grow best when sown directly into the garden rather than planted as transplants.
 After harvesting, you can grate raw beets onto your salads.
 Beets come in different varieties such as red, white, yellow, and striped.

 Ruby Queen, Early Wonder Tall Top, Red Ace, Pacemaker II, Detroit Dark Red.

 Beet grows best at 55 F to 75 F soil temperature.
 You can plant it outside in March and April for spring/summer harvest and again in September and October for a fall and winter harvest.

 Beets need deep, loose, fertile soil with a pH of 6 to 7 and need full sun.
 When planting outside, sow seeds that are 2 inches apart and ½ inch deep.
 Beets grown at the right time have fewer pest problems than beets planted late.

 You can harvest beet greens for a salad while leaving roots to keep growing.
 You can use a scissor to cut no more than one-quarter of the leaves at any time.